 Why You Will Love This Recipe

-- Moist, Tender and Fluffy: These lemon and poppy seed muffins are moist, soft and a light interior; have that bakery-style firm top, classic zesty lemon flavors and a sweetness from cane sugar giving you these delicious vegan lemon and poppy seed muffins.
+- Moist, Tender and Fluffy: These lemon and poppy seed muffins are moist, soft and a light interior with have bakery-style firm muffin top.
+These Vegan Lemon Poppy Seed Muffins have that classic zesty lemon flavor with the perfect amount of sweetness, giving you a delicious vegan lemon and poppy seed muffin.

 For more easy baking recipes, check out my Blueberry Bread, Apple Cider Donuts, and Vegan Cinnamon Rolls next.
 Or if you just love vegan muffins check out my Vegan Pumpkin Muffins, Banana Chocolate Chip Muffins, Vegan Blueberry Muffins, Chocolate Banana Muffins or my Vegan Strawberry Muffins.